 She wasn’t the typical cake-faced Geisha.
 Kira was the most enigmatic, mysterious woman.
 She was ethereal, self-educated and interested to learn about the world.
 Her mellifluous voice was the gift from God.
 She was born to the Geisha of Oari, the most popular Geisha of her time, who was abandoned by her Danna.
-Mother could never recover from the rejection, and spent her life in solitude.
+Mother could never recover from the rejection and spent her life in solitude.

 Kira saw herself only as an artist.
 It was almost magical to see her talk to men.
 They came to her to be entertained, some even for companionship.
 She always maintained her distance but that didn’t stop some men from trying.
 She could talk like intellectuals, laugh gracefully at their jokes.
-She could disagree with them, and still nobody got offended.
-She became friends to many of them.
+She could disagree with them, and still, nobody got offended.
+She became friends with many of them.
 Sometimes they wanted more.
 Every now and then, they would drop hints, and her sense of humor always rescued her.

 There were men, and then there was Suki.
 Kira loved Suki with all her heart.
 He had many times proposed to be her ‘Danna’.
 Kira, inspite of having feelings for him, rejected politely each time.
 He never crossed the line.
 The problem was that he was a married man.
 It was against her principles to lead him on, break his house, bring a bad name for him.
 She knew he would never be able to forgive himself.

 On Kira’s 30th birthday Suki gifted her a beautiful oyster.
 He told her that there could be a pearl inside.
 “Let me know how you liked it?”, said Suki.
 It was the most precious gift she had ever received.
 She often looked at it when alone.
-Suki started visiting her everyday.
+Suki started visiting her every day.
 It was the most beautiful year of her life.
 Suki took her to the places she had never been before.
 Boating on the Lake Kawaguchiko, looking at Mt Fuji while holding his hands, was the best memory she had.

 One day it all stopped.
 Abruptly, everything stopped.
 She started the day with hope, yet each day ended with dejection.
-Everyday she prayed for him, for his safety.
-After a week she learnt that Suki remarried- without asking her, without telling her, he just stopped coming.
+Every day she prayed for him, for his safety.
+After a week she learned that Suki remarried- without asking her, without telling her, he just stopped coming.
 She was despondent.
 She scattered everything that he had ever given her and then she held the oyster in her hand.
 She paused for a moment and then threw it.
 The oyster broke into a million pieces, like her heart.
 Something caught her tearful eyes.
 There was a pearl, the rarest of rare ‘black pearl’, along with a note.
 She opened it with trembling hands.
 “Please marry me!
 I can’t live without you.
 Don’t say No!”, the note read.
 Her angry tears turned into sorrowful tears, while the black pearl glistened in her moist eyes.

 Picture courtesy: Pixabay, edited in Canva